Singond/Haluz/doc/manual.md

 ### `--csv`
 Reads data from a CSV file.
 See [_Data sources_](#source-csv) section below.

+### `--multiple`, `-m`
+Treat input as multiple data entries.
+This option changes how certain data sources are interpreted.
+The exact behaviour of this option depends on the data source used, see [_Data sources_](#source) section below.

 ### `--delimiters`, `-D`
 Change the delimiters to be recognized in the templates.
 This is a space-separated list of delimiter pairs, specifying (in order):